Multiple DUI Offenses

-If you are charged with and convicted of DUI in Colorado, you may face serious consequences, including the loss of driving privileges, high court fines, extended period of probation, and possibly jail time.
-But what if this is your second or third time being charged with a DUI?
+If you are convicted of DUI in Colorado, you may face serious consequences, including the loss of driving privileges, high court fines, extended period of probation, and possibly jail time.
+But what if this is your second or third time being charged with DUI?
 Colorado law mandates that drivers convicted of a second DUI in a lifetime must spend a minimum of 10 days in jail.
-Your third DUI conviction carries a minimum jail time of 60 days in county jail with more time likely.
+Your third DUI conviction carries a minimum jail time of 60 days in county jail.

 In Colorado, past DUI convictions from other states are brought to bear on your punishment.
 Alcohol offenses are lifelong offenses in Colorado.
 Contact us for your free consultation with our Denver multiple DUI lawyers.

 The results of a conviction for a repeat DUI offender are truly devastating.
 That is why when you are facing another DUI charge on top of one you already have from this state or another, you need the help of a Denver DUI lawyer to defend you.
 When you enlist the help of the attorneys at The Orr Law Firm, you enlist focused and passionate DUI attorneys who have years of experience handling cases like yours.